-During the Leaving Cert year your son or daughter will make decisions about what they'd like to do after they finish secondary school.
-Your son or daughter can choose to apply to study a Level 5 FETAC award by directly applying to their chosen further education college.
+During the Leaving Cert year your child will make decisions about what they'd like to do after they finish secondary school.
+Your child can choose to apply to study a Level 5 FETAC award by directly applying to their chosen further education college.
 Further education colleges accept online applications for September entry as early as January during the Leaving Cert year.
-Your son or daughter must also do an interview.
+Your child must also do an interview.

-Your son or daughter might choose to apply for a Level 6 (Higher Certificate), Level 7 (Ordinary Degree) or Level 8 (Honours Degree) at CIT through the CAO system.
-Entry to these courses will depend on your son or daughter's results at Leaving Cert level or at FETAC level.
+Your child might choose to apply for a Level 6 (Higher Certificate), Level 7 (Ordinary Degree) or Level 8 (Honours Degree) at CIT through the CAO system.
+Entry to these courses will depend on your child's results at Leaving Cert level.
 For more information on entry requirements go directly to the college website www.cit.ie.